 You can apply for a retained right of residence even if your situation changes and you no longer have a family member who was an EEA national and living in the UK.
-This can happen if, for example, your marriage or civil partnership with the EEA citizen has ended or the EEA citizen has died.
+This can happen if, for example, your marriage or civil partnership with the EEA citizen has ended, you suffered from domestic violence or the EEA citizen has died.

-To get a retained right of residence, you will need to prove that the EEA family member was a permanent resident or working, studying or had independent means while you were living with them.
+To get a retained right of residence, you will need to prove that the EEA family member was a permanent resident or working, studying or had independent means while you were living with them or that they had a pre-settled or settled status in the UK.
 You will also need to show some evidence of how the relationship ended by providing, for example, a death or divorce certificate.

 If you are a member of the EEA citizen’s extended family, you can only retain your right of residence when you currently have a valid residence card.
 You can’t retain your right of residence if you were an unmarried partner and that relationship has broken down.

-If you are granted a retained right of residence, you can apply for permanent residence after a total of 5 years living in the UK.
+If you are granted a retained right of residence, you can apply for settled status after a total of 5 years living in the UK.

 Our specialist immigration lawyers will be able to advise and guide you through the practicalities and evidence that is required for a retained right of residence.
 We will be with you every step of the way.